isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Flag algorithms with "overly simple" requirements, such as direct use of specific operators without a concept.
-* Do not flag the definition of the "overly simple" concepts themselves; they may simply be building blocks for more useful concepts.
+* Do not flag the definition of the "overly simple" concepts themselves; they might simply be building blocks for more useful concepts.

 ### <a name="Rt-algo"></a>T.2: Use templates to express algorithms that apply to many argument types